MediaArea/MediaConch/Narrative.md

 MediaArea will solicit, create, and accept test files and reference files that highlight various features of the conformance checker and illustrate likely preservation issues that may occur within the selected formats.

+### Community Interviews

+In December 2014, MediaArea started conducting interviews with FFV1, Matrokska, and LPCM stakeholders in order to collect feedback and insights from the archives community.
+To date, interviews have been conducted with:

+- Hermann Lewetz, Peter Bubestinger; Österreichische Mediathek
+- Ian Henderson; UK National Archives
+- Christophe Kummer; NOA
+- George Blood; George Blood, L.P.

+Notes and partial transcripts (in English) from the interviews are available in the MediaInfo PreForma GitHub repository.
+Public release of interviews is pending complete transcriptions and review of transcriptions by all participants in order to ensure accuracy and compliance with Creative Commons CC-BY 4.0.
+The interviewees' feedback will help inform MediaArea's approach to development in all areas, and especially reinforced our plans to standardize the FFV1 specification through an open source standards organization.

 ### Advance Improvement of Standard Specification

 #### FFV1 Specification

 Efforts to create an FFV1 specification began in April 2012, continuing through the August 2013 release of FFV1 version 3.
 Currently the specification remains in development at http://github.com/ffmpeg/ffv1.
 Ideally a specification should fully inform the development of a decoder or parser without the need to reference existing implementations (such as the FFV1 implementations within ffmpeg and libav); however MediaArea's initial research and prototyping efforts with FFV1 found the current specification insufficient to create a decoder.
 As a result MediaArea utilized ffmpeg’s FFV1 implementation to fully interpret the specification.
 Several threads on the ffmpeg-devel and libav-devel listserv reference discussions about the development of the FFV1 specification and consideration of efforts to standardize the specification through a standards organization, such as IETF (Internet Engineering Task Force) [1].

 In consideration of FFV1’s utilization within preservation contexts, the standardization of the codec through an open standards organization would better establish FFV1 as a trustworthy, stable, and documented option.
+In MediaArea's interviews with FFV1 adopters, interviewees noted that FFV1's current status proved problematic in gaining organizational buy-in for adoption of FFV1.
+Additionally, standardization of FFV1 would increase awareness of and interest in FFV1.
+This increased visibility is vital to engaging an overly cautious archives community.
 At the moment FFV1 can be seen at a tipping point in its use within preservation context.
 Its speed, accessibility, and digital preservation features make it an increasingly attractive option for lossless video encoding that can be found in more and more large scale projects; the standardization of FFV1 through an open standards organization would be of broad interest to digital preservation communities and facilitate greater accessibility of lossless encoding options that are both efficient and standardized.

 MediaArea proposes working closely with the lead authors of the FFV1 specification in order to update the current FFV1 specification to increase its self-reliance and increase its clarity.
 Development of the FFV1 specification early within the PreForma project will generate substantial feedback to the authors of the specification which could then be offered through the specification’s GitHub page via pull requests or the issue tracker.
 MediaArea proposes at a later stage of development that the PreForma project serve as a catalyst to organize, facilitate, and sponsor the IETF standardization process for FFV1.